How to Spot Fake Opensea offer Emails 2026! 3 Scams to Avoid!

 Working for less money, helped Beeple build his reputation so he could charge more money in the future for his work.
 Then Beeple started selling digital art for tens of thousands of dollars.

 Then came the million-dollar sales.
-The artwork that he sold for tens of thousands of dollars then got sold for 6 million dollars.
+The artwork that he sold for tens of thousands of dollars was then sold for 6 million dollars.

 Heck, why do people even buy NFT’s?
 There are 4 main reasons…